Eat Your Vegetables!

 With cutting-edge tech products, it takes specialized knowledge, or at least solid interviewing skills, to figure out how to market the products — and if there are barriers in between the content creator and the knowledge, the work can’t effectively happen.

-In the past, more times than not, I used to turn down assignments like this.
-I don’t want to take on work unless I can actually get results for the client, and in situations like this, there’s no credible way to help the client accomplish their objective.
+I want to invest my effort into projects where I can make a real difference.
+So more times than not, I turn down assignments like this.
+I don’t want to take on work unless I can actually get results for the client, and in situations like this, there’s no credible way to help the client accomplish their goals.
 I’m a content creator, not a mind reader and not a miracle worker.

 Thankfully, I’m at the stage in my career where I can turn down work.
 But this is really a dumb and frustrating problem to have, and I’m tired of having it.